Best Dog GPS Tracker UK 2026: Top Picks Compared | Flyball Hub

 By Dalton Walsh

 Lost dog posters are heartbreaking.
 Every owner dreads that moment when your dog slips their lead, bolts after a squirrel, or finds a gap in the fence you didn't know existed.
-A decent GPS tracker means you can find them before the panic sets in.
+A decent tracker means you can find them before the panic sets in.

-But with so many options on the market, which one actually works?
 I've tested several trackers with my own dogs and spent far too long comparing specs, subscription costs, and real-world reviews.
 Here's what I found.

 First, the basics.
 Not all trackers are created equal: